viets-software-club/truffle-ai/README.md

 ### Deployment

 You can now deploy the application.
+See the Taskfiles.

 ### Commands

-You can see all commands by executing `t --list-all`.
+You can see all Taskfile commands by executing `t --list-all`.

 ## Architecture

-For authentication, the database, and the database GraphQL layer Supabase is used.
-Additionally servers are hosted on DigitalOcean Managed Kubernetes.
-A traefik reverse proxy accepts requests if `auth-server` accepts them.
-It also enables userapikey headers to authenticate and access the whole GraphQL API.
+The architecture is divided in frontend (UI) and backend (Gateway, Supabase, GraphQL-Server).
+The backend is either reached directly from the UI in the case of Supabase or via the Gateway.
+An NGINX ingress controller load balances the backend services except Supabase.

+### Supabase

+The Postgre database is hosted on Supabase with activated role-level security.
+It is normalized for 3rd Normalform.
+Supabase provides a GraphQL Layer via the pg_graphql extension, the UI makes extensive use of this GraphQL API.
+Authentication is also done via Supabase.

+### Gateway

+The golang gateway acts as a proxy, that proxies requests to Supabase and GraphQL Server.
+Before it proxies, it authenticates requests.
+It can also accept User API Keys to authenticate users.

+### GraphQL Server

+The golang graphql server allows to mutate data in the database for complex operations that require custom server logic.
-For custom backend logic, the `graphql-server` periodically updates repositiories and allows requests to add respositories in realtime to the database.
+It is able to scrape multiple services in realtime and add the data to the database.
-The `ui` is a SvelteKit implementation using two GraphQL clients.
-One to access the database on Supabase directly and one to `graphql-server` to add bookmarks of repositories.
+It also runs cronjobs that update the database data continously.

+### UI

+The Svelte 5 UI is integrated with Shadcn, TailwindCSS, Biome.
+It usually makes requests via the Apollo GraphQL clients to the Gateway or Supabase directly.

 ## Structure

 ### Database (./db)

-The database is a Postgre database running the `pg_graphql` extension that's hosted on Supabase.
-It exposes a full GraphQL API that's secured with sql policies.
-It is normalized for 3rd Normalform.
+Contains the sql files.
+Has Taskfile commands to delete all tables, policies, types etc. and recreate them via psql.

 ### Docker (./docker)